BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 #### Macro Defines
 The `#define` directive can be used to create a **macro**, which is a rule that defines how input text is converted into replacement output text.

 Object-like macros are created by starting with `#define`, followed by the macro identifier, and potentially followed by substitution text.
-By convention, the
+By convention, the macro identifier is typically typed in all caps.
 ```cpp
 #define identifier                    // Without substitution text
 #define identifier substitution_text  // With substitution text